 Bats are a European Protected Species.
 Wilful, negligent or reckless disturbance of bats or their roosts can carry a large fine or even a prison sentence; it is therefore vital that trees are inspected prior to any arboricultural works such as tree surgery or felling.

-Our professional inspections for bats are highly detailed and compliant to BS8596:2015 – the British Standard and best practice guide to surveying for bats in trees and woodland.
+Our professional inspections for bats in trees are highly detailed and compliant to BS8596:2015 – the British Standard and best practice guide to surveying for bats in trees and woodland.

 We can carry out ground-based ‘bat potential’ inspections as well as more thorough ground- and aerial-inspections of trees for bats using an endoscope.